-No reputable source has said that you have to get the COVID-19 vaccination every six weeks.
+You do not have to get the COVID-19 vaccination every six weeks.

 The COVID-19 pandemic has given rise to a lot of potentially dangerous misinformation.
-For reliable advice on COVID-19 including symptoms, prevention and available treatment, please refer to the World Health Organisation or your national healthcare authority.
+For reliable advice on COVID-19, including symptoms, prevention, and available treatment, please refer to the World Health Organization or your national healthcare authority.